National & Regional Plumber Hourly Rates

 Is hourly or flat-rate pricing better when hiring a plumber?

 It depends on the job.
-Flat-rate pricing is generally better for clearly defined, standard jobs because you know the total cost upfront and won't face surprise charges if the job takes longer.
+Flat-rate pricing is the dominant model for residential work in 2026 because you know the total cost upfront and won't face surprise charges if the job takes longer, and about 92% of homeowners now prefer it.
 Hourly billing can be advantageous for small, quick repairs or diagnostic work where the scope is genuinely unknown.
 Always ask which model your plumber uses and request a written estimate before any work begins.